amirssl/itp-labs/README.md

-# ITP Internet Technology and Protocol 1920
+# ITP Internet Technology and Protocol 2223
+Sem 1

 This text we have added during the lecture 3